splunk/public-o11y-docs/gdi/opentelemetry/sizing.rst

 Load limits
 ------------------------------------------------------------

-While the Collector itself doesn't have explicit limits, certain :ref:`OTel components <components>` do.
+While the Collector itself doesn't have explicit limits, certain :ref:`OTel components <otel-components>` do.

-For instance, if you're using the :ref:`splunk-hec-exporter`, the following apply:
+For instance, if you're using the :ref:`splunk-hec-exporter`, the following (among other) apply:

 * Single log event maximum size: 5 MiB
 * Log event batch maximum size (compressed): 2 MiB